 - Her powerful steam engines were built for U.S. Steel Corporation’s sternwheeler CLAIRTON in 1925.

-Information on Visiting and Cruising the Natchez
+Information on Natchez Steamboat Tours

 The tickets are actually bought through Grayline Tours.
-You can either contact them before coming to make a reservation, which is a good idea during busy season.
+You can either contact them before coming to make a reservation, which is a good idea during the busy season.
 Or you can go directly to the booth in front of the boat to get your tickets.

 Address: 600 Decatur St., Suite 308 New Orleans, LA 70130